Sharsora/Terraform-project/Project-1/Documentation.md

 ### Local setup
 - install Terraform on your platform
-- You need to install AWS-CLI to use the aws functionally from your terminal
+- install AWS-CLI to use the aws functionally from your terminal

 ### Now in AWS Console